What is CBN and How Does It Differ from CBD?

 Many hemp-based CBD oils and products are labeled either broad spectrum or full spectrum.
 These categories of CBD products contain a variety of terpenes, flavonoids, and other cannabinoids, including CBN, to ensure the entourage effect – though the CBN content may be relatively small.

 The main difference between the two is that broad spectrum is entirely THC-free, while full spectrum may contain detectable traces of THC.
-And then, there are CBD manufacturers such as cbdMD that offer Superior Broad Spectrum CBD, which includes consistent amounts of CBD, CBG, and CBN in non-THC products.
+And then, there is broad spectrum CBD, which includes consistent amounts of CBD, CBG, and CBN in non-THC products.

-If you want to know more about what is CBN or have questions about CBN vs. CBD, share with us in the comments below or connect with us via Facebook, Twitter, or Instagram You can also learn more about the benefits of non-CBD cannabinoids by viewing our educational blogs.
+If you want to know more about what is CBN or have questions about CBN vs. CBD, comment on our Instagram, Facebook, and Twitter pages.
+You can also learn more about the benefits of non-CBD cannabinoids by viewing our educational blogs.